-We don’t need to free solo climb El Capitan to feel moved and inspired by the fact that someone did.
-Their audacious vision, ambition, and exquisite madness can motivate us to push back against compromise, to tell Accounting to fuck off, and to ask and answer the question, “Exactly how good can this be?”
+We don’t need to free solo climb El Capitan to feel elevated (pun intended) by the fact that someone did.
+Being exposed to someone’s audacious vision, ambition, and exquisite madness can inspire us to push back against compromise, to tell Accounting to fuck off, and to ask and answer the question, “Exactly how good can this be?”

 Let’s use this golden age of opportunity to do that.